MANOJ-S-NEGI/BinaryImage_Classification/README.md

 ```
 IMP NOTE:
-If an openMP runtime error occurred, due to the same lib with more than one name using any one solution
+If an openMP runtime error occurred, due to the same lib with more than one name using any one solution could solve the problem.

 # SOL_1: fixed it by deleting the libiomp5md.dll duplicate file from Anaconda environment folder
 OR